danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 As applause echoed for Razorbeam's appealing slides and DriftLoaf's quotable slogans, the true genius was in the behind-the-scenes magic with AI tools.

 > **One final stamp of quality came from ProWritingAid.**
-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "ProWritingAid, polish this AI-generated presentation.
 Ensure it's grammatically perfect and stylistically snappy."

-ProWritingAid seamlessly integrated with Miranda's workflow, fine-tuning the draft once Benji handed it over, and soon enough, the result sparkled with clarity and professionalism.
+ProWritingAid seamlessly integrated with Eleanor's workflow, fine-tuning the draft once Benji handed it over, and soon enough, the result sparkled with clarity and professionalism.
 She didn't remember half the ideas Benji implemented, but they worked!

 > **WHAT ANNIE TYPED FOR DRIFTLOAF:**
 > "ProWritingAid, review these slogans for engaging prose and uniqueness."